Larry McReynolds: Crew chiefing

 After running the rest of the season with substitute drivers, McReynolds convinced team owner Robert Yates to sign Dale Jarrett to drive for him in 1995; although Jarrett finished outside of the top ten in points McReynolds did lead him to victory at Pocono.

 After one more season as crew chief for the returning Irvan, who missed most of 1995 recovering from his injuries, McReynolds took over as Earnhardt's crew chief for 1997 after his former crew chief Andy Petree left to form his own racing team.
 Despite not winning a race, McReynolds brought the team a top ten points finish and he was on the pit box for what was Earnhardt's biggest win as a driver, his victory in the 1998 Daytona 500.
-He was then moved over to the #31 car driven by Mike Skinner.
-He led the #31 team to a top ten points finish in 1999, and a 12th place finish in the points in 2000.
+He was then moved over to the No. 31 car driven by Mike Skinner.
+He led the No. 31 team to a top ten points finish in 1999, and a 12th place finish in the points in 2000.
 McReynolds ended his career as a crew chief after the 2000 season.
 During his career as a crew chief, his cars had 23 victories in 417 starts.

 McReynolds' success and thorough approach to his profession earned him selection to the Copenhagen/Skoal All-Pro Team, an all-star "who's who" of crew members, for five straight years (1991–1995), and the 1998 UAW GM Teamwork of Excellence award.

+While working as a color commentator for Fox, McReynolds did serve as an advisor for Petty Enterprises in 2002, working to improve the performance of the team's No. 44 car driven by Buckshot Jones at the beginning of the season.

+In 2004, McReynolds was a co-owner of the Bang!
+Racing team that competed in the NASCAR Craftsman Truck Series.
+The team was one of the original Toyota Truck Series teams in the manufacturer's first season in NASCAR.
+He left the ownership group halfway through the season.
+After only 1 year, the team closed down prior to the 2005 season due to financial problems and controversies.

 On April 17, 2022, McReynolds announced that he would make his return as a NASCAR crew chief, working with Jeffrey Earnhardt at the 2022 Ag-Pro 300 for Richard Childress Racing.
 It would be the first time in 22 years that McReynolds would call the race from the pit box.
 The team ended up winning the pole during qualifying, posting a record time of 52.454.
 The team led 10 laps in the 124 lap race extended by overtime, finishing in 2nd.

-Fox Sports broadcaster
+In 2023, McReynolds would be the crew chief for Jordan Anderson in the 2023 Wawa 250.
+Anderson started 37th and finished 15th.

+In 2024, McReynolds would return to crew chief for Anderson for both races at Daytona.
+Anderson would start the 2024 United Rentals 300 29th and finish in 4th.
+He would start the 2024 Wawa 250 25th and finish in 6th.